aaskil/data_science_speciale/tidsplan.md

     - struktur
     - udvælgelse af artikler
     - skrive draft
-- [ ] Try out SAM model for object detection
+- [ ] Try out SAM model for object detection - FASTSam is a possibility if runtime is an error.
+Should be a lot quicker but not as precise. (https://github.com/CASIA-IVA-Lab/FastSAM)
 - [ ] Litteratursøg på object detection
 - [ ] Deconstruct the codebase, and understand the codebase and apply the codebase
 - [ ] SCAPE cameras are ready for usage, gather data